-The Pestalozzi Children’s Foundation is devoted to improving the lives of vulnerable children and youths through more than 30 projects in eleven countries.
+The Pestalozzi Children’s Foundation is devoted to improving the lives of vulnerable children and youths through more than 30 projects in twelve countries.
 We enable children to go to school regularly – regardless of their religious, social or ethnic background.
 Every year, approximately 120,000 children and youths, teaching professionals and parents benefit from projects run by the Foundation.

 How we ensure the quality of our work